Applying

 Can I bring my family?

-If you have a dependent partner, or children, you can bring them with you to Cambridge but you should think through the implications before you do so.
+If you have a dependent partner or children, you can bring them with you to Cambridge, but you should think through the implications before you do so.
 There will be financial considerations and you will also have to plan your time very carefully so that no aspect of your life suffers.
+For more information see the Postgraduate family portal.

 Do I need to reside in Cambridge for the duration of my course?